 In a world that is increasingly becoming complex, success does not only depend on knowledge acquisition but on knowledge application.
 If knowledge is only gained and is not used for the good of humans, then all the resources used for the acquisition of that knowledge are wasted.
-Knowledge can only be applied when higher order skills such as problem solving, critical thinking and creativity are exhibited by learners.
-Most developing Countries including Cameroon have students and graduates who are turgid with head knowledge but almost impossible to apply the knowledge acquired to solve problems which would contribute to the advancement of their societies.
+Knowledge can only be applied when higher order skills such as creativity, critical thinking and problem solving are exhibited by learners.
+Most developing Countries including Cameroon have students and graduates who are turgid with head knowledge but almost impossible to apply the knowledge acquired to solve problems which will contribute to the advancement of their societies.
 Application of knowledge gained from schools is very important if societal problems must be solved.
 Drucker, (1994) stated that, "how well an individual, an organization, an industry, a Country, does in acquiring and applying knowledge will become the key competitive factor.
 There will be no "poor" Countries but there will be ignorant Countries".
 To Drucker, rich Countries are those who apply knowledge to solve societal problems while Countries which do not apply knowledge to solve societal problems are designated ignorant countries.

-According to Endeley and Kintati (2017), the high unemployment among secondary school leavers in Cameroon poses fundamental questions about the skills students are impacted with in secondary schools through instruction and their relevance to the job market.
-This is to say that, higher order skills such as problem solving, critical thinking and creativity can only be acquired by students through quality instruction.
-Higher order skills such as problem solving, can also be acquired by students through well-structured school curriculum.
-Agborbechem (2006) was in line with this when he postulated that, the curriculum of Cameroon schools should be structured in such a way that, school leavers would acquire all the skills that will make them fit into the Cameroon labour and industrial market.
-It is only when learner centred methods of teaching are used that higher order skills such as problem solving, critical thinking and creativity are evoked in learners and it is only with the endowment of these skills that learners are able to apply acquired knowledge to solve societal problems.
+According to Endeley and Kintati (2017), the high unemployment among secondary school leavers in

+Cameroon poses fundamental questions about the skills students are impacted with in secondary schools through instruction and their relevance to the job market.
+This is to say that, higher order skills such as creativity can only be acquired by students through quality instruction and without which the products of schools cannot fit into the job market and would not be self-reliant (self-employment) which is one of the ideas encouraged by the Cameroon Education Law N0 98/004 of 1998.
+Higher order skills such as creativity can also be acquired by students through wellstructured school curriculum.
+Agborbechem (2006) was in line with this when he postulated that, the curriculum of Cameroon schools should be structured in such a way that. school leavers would acquire all the skills that will make them fit into the Cameroon labour and industrial market.
+It is only when learner centred methods of teaching are used that higher order skills such as creativity, critical thinking and problem solving are evoked in learners and it is only with the endowment of these skills that learners are able to apply acquired knowledge to solve societal problems.
 The absence of these higher order skills has a negative impact on knowledge application and makes the school leavers unfit for the job market.
 Tanyi (2016) created a student adjustment inventory manual which could be used to conquer the barriers of inclusive classrooms.
-When inclusion is practised in classrooms, and the barriers of these classrooms are eradicated, the individual differences among the learners would be taken care of and the learners would be able to exhibit higher order skills such problem solving, critical thinking and creativity which will help them to compete in the national and international labour market.
+When inclusion is practised in classrooms, and the barriers of these classrooms are eradicated, the individual differences among the learners would be taken care of and the learners would be able to acquire higher order skills such as creativity, critical thinking and problem solving which will help them to compete in the national and international labour market.